Skip to content

 Go through the list and fix each accessibility issue.

 Here's another way to access the accessibility checker in Word.
 This may be helpful for those using an older version of Word.
 Go to Info > Check for Issues > Check Accessibility.
-This will open up accessibility checker window.
+This will open up an accessibility checker window.

 Accessibility Checker from Info menu